DRI CAMPUS LOCATIONS

 Desert Research Institute.
 So do you just study the desert?

 We do study desert environments, but our research encompasses so much more!
 DRI was founded by an act of the Nevada State Legislature in 1959 to study Nevada’s arid lands, but DRI’s research has evolved greatly since then.
-Today, DRI scientists work across four research divisions on all seven continents, conducting projects on everything from the effect of wildfire smoke on air quality to ancient climate changes traceable in Arctic ice, and just about everything in between.
+Today, DRI scientists work across three research divisions on all seven continents, conducting projects on everything from the effect of wildfire smoke on air quality to ancient climate changes traceable in Arctic ice, and just about everything in between.

 How is DRI funded?